ehrpg/rules/docs/index.md

 # Scope

 The Endless Horizons system gives you the basic framework that is required to create a science fiction based pen and paper game.
-The rules are built to be easy to use, and can be extended and changed to your individual needs.
+The rules are designed to be easy to use, so that they can be extended and changed to your individual needs.

 Endless Horizons does not bring a default setting, and as such does not define races (except humans), factions, places or history.
 But to provide a basic common denominator, the following things are provided:

 - Modern fire arms and rules to use them.
-- Some vessels, small and large for space combat.
+- Exemplary vessels, small and large for sea, air, land and space combat.
 - Rules for social interactions, including a moral system.
 - Various skills and backgrounds.